Wriddhirupd/Music-genre-Classification-and-Prediction-System/README.md

 # Music-genre-Classification-and-Prediction-System
-This is a Machine Learning which classifies and predicts the music genre from songs of .wav format
+This is a Machine Learning project which classifies and predicts the music genre from songs of .wav format

 #DATASET